MichaelRobertFinger/angular-mean-ngbp-passport-stack/client/README.md

 The best way to learn about the build system is by familiarizing yourself with Grunt and then reading through the heavily documented build script, `Gruntfile.js`.
-But you don't need to do that to be very productive with `ngBoilerplate`.
+But you don't need to do that to be very productive with `myTestApp`.
 What follows in this section is a quick introduction to the tasks provided and should be plenty to get you started.

 The driver of the process is the `delta` multi-task, which watches for file